Costco

 Pollinator Health Policy

-In May, 2018, Costco released a pollinator health policy that encourages suppliers of fruits, vegetables, and live goods/plants to phase out use of neonicotinoid and chlorpyrifos pesticides.
-The policy encourages use of least-toxic approaches stating, “We support the use of Integrated Pest Management (IPM) strategies and other creative solutions for the use of least toxic alternatives,” and encourage suppliers to “limit the use of all non-essential chemicals and to utilize eco-friendly methods of pest or disease control.”
+In December, 2025, Costco updated its pollinator health policy, which was originally released in May, 2018.
+The policy encourages suppliers of fruits, vegetables, and live goods/plants to phase out use of nitroguanidine neonicotinoids, glyphosate, and organophosphate pesticides.
+The policy encourages use of least-toxic approaches Integrated Pest Management (IPM) and regenerative agriculture and includes a definition of both.
 The policy also encourages suppliers to avoid regrettable substitution, or the replacement of one hazardous pesticide with another, and it provides a comprehensive list of potential regrettable substitutes that have been identified as acutely toxic to pollinators.
-Costco’s pollinator health policy also states that the company supports and encourages the growth of the organic industry.
-On its Environmental Impacts & Land Stewardship webpage, the company states that it continues to expand organic offerings.
+The policy states the Costco has a process to regularly survey its produce suppliers to assess implementation of IPM, sustainable ag practices, and adoption of meaningful third-party certifications.

 Costco’s pollinator health policy does not include any timebound or measurable commitments to phase out pesticides of concern or expand the adoption of least-toxic practices in company food and beverage supply chains.